 Processes to Avoid

-Drexel University upholds legal, professional, and ethical practices that ensure open and free competition.
-To accomplish that goal, the following mistakes should be avoided by those requesting and making purchases on behalf of the University.
+Drexel University upholds legal, professional and ethical practices that ensure open and free competition.
+To accomplish this goal, the following mistakes should be avoided by those requesting and making purchases on behalf of the University.

 Back Door Purchasing

 Individuals and departments should never try to bypass official University protocol and set up their own purchasing operation.
 This is against University policy and indefinitely delays payment to vendors for goods and services provided.
 Vendors discovered to be knowledgeable and willing participants in this practice may be banned from doing business with the University.

 - A vendor is asked to add additional items to an open Purchase Order (PO) and Procurement Services is not informed; or

 - an order is placed by the department directly with a vendor using a closed PO #.

 Bypassing Procurement Services in this manner causes problems for Accounts Payable and delays payment to the vendor indefinitely.
 Changes to Purchase Orders and Purchase Requests should be performed by Procurement Services to ensure that required approvals are obtained, funds are available, and payments are correctly made to vendors.